 How do you make money then?

-Well, we work hard every single day on board and earn or own money, enough to pay for hosting fees and maintenance.
+By working hard every single day on board and earning our own money, enough to pay for hosting fees and maintenance.
 We are just like a non-profit organization!
 That’s the reason you don’t see ads on this website, and probably never will.

 How fast can I join a cruise ship?

 The hiring process takes some time, so please don’t quit your current job until you get a confirmation of embarkation date or a Letter of Employment.
 The whole process last from 2 months up to twelve before you step on board since the first interview.